 Key result area Strategic Objective Key Performance Indicators Activities Achievements Assets Management Manage and dispose preserved and forfeited assets.
-Value of assets under preservation and forfeiture managed and disposed Undertake assets management activities and formulate assets management policy 100% of seized, preserved and confiscated/forfeited assets were managed.
-Ksh.1,609,748 from the preserved and forfeited assets was deposited in the Fund perseveration deposits account - Y
+Value of assets under preservation and forfeiture managed and disposed Undertake assets management activities and programs to account and prudently manage the assets.
+100% of seized, preservedand confiscated/forfeited assets were managed.
+Ksh.
+57,565,027 from the net preserved and forfeited assets was accrued in the Agency perseveration deposits account